 Hawaiian Environmental Education Alliance – Great for Educators and they have a calendar of environmental events

 Hoike Curriculum – Great environmental based curriculum for teachers on hear.org website

 Hawaiian Ecosystems at Risk Project (HEAR) – We love to use this to look up native plants with images

-Adopt-A-Watershed – A K-12 school-community learning experience, using a local watershed as a living laboratory.
-Includes available curricular materials and services, many educational links to watersheds and upcoming events.
+Adopt-A-Watershed – A K-12 school-community learning experience through the EPA, using a local watershed as a living laboratory.
+Includes available curricular materials and services, many educational links to watersheds .